-Enjoy the rich, warm flavors of fall with these gluten free pumpkin cupcakes crowned with spiced cream cheese frosting.
+These gluten free pumpkin cupcakes were dubbed the best treat from my website.
+They are filled with the rich, warm flavors of fall and crowned with spiced cream cheese frosting.
 Each bite of these tender cupcakes is a perfect melody of cinnamon, nutmeg, and pumpkin goodness that will leave everyone reaching for seconds.
+They even fooled my brother in law who doesn't normally like gluten free treats!

 If you love these, you will also love our gluten free pumpkin bars, gluten free carrot cake cupcakes, and classic gluten free cake.